June 14-17, 2022 (Tuesday - Friday)

-All youth, ages 8 and in 3rd grade through 13 (as of 1/1/19), are invited to attend Franklin County 4-H Camp.
-Campers will have fun meeting other youth while participating in a variety of camp activities like canoeing, disc golf, bottle rockets, creeking, nature exploration, swimming, hiking, team challenges, high ropes, a climbing wall, campfires, crafts, geo-cache treasure hunting, and so much more!
+All youth, ages 8 and in 3rd grade through 13 (as of 1/1/22), are invited to attend Franklin County 4-H Camp.
+Campers will have fun meeting other youth while participating in a variety of camp activities like canoeing, bottle rockets, creeking, nature exploration, swimming, hiking, team challenges, a climbing wall, campfires, crafts, and so much more!
+With current health and safety modifications, space is limited.

-- Priority Registration for 4-H members - March 15 to April 15
+- 4-H Member Priority Registration - March 15 - April 15 (or until camp is full)

-- Open Registration for non-members - April 15 to May 15 (or until sold out)
+- Open Registration - April 15 - May 15 (or until camp is full)

 Financial Aid Available

-Through designated funds from the Franklin County 4-H Council, several partial camperships are available for youth to attend Franklin County 4-H Camp.
-4-H members from low socio-economic homes, one parent families, and large families with multiple children wishing to attend camp are given priority consideration in the selection process.
-If you are interested in applying for one of these camperships to attend Franklin County 4-H Camp at a reduced cost, fill out this application form and return it to the Extension Office by April 5.
-Forms may also be emailed to email@example.com.
-The cost for attending 4-H Camp will be $200.00 (plus additional fees for selected optional sessions) for the five days and four nights, June 17-21.
-The amount of camperships vary depending on need, funds available, and number of requests.
+Through designated funds from the Franklin County 4-H Council, several one-time partial camp scholarships (camperships) are available for youth to attend Franklin County 4-H Camp.
+4-H members from low socio-economic homes, one-parent families, and large families with multiple children wishing to attend camp are given priority consideration in the selection process.
+If you are interested in applying for one of these camperships to attend Franklin County 4-H Camp at a reduced cost, fill out this application by May 1.
+The cost for attending 4-H Camp will be $210.00 for the four days and three nights, June 14-17.
+The number of camperships varies depending on the need, funds available, and the number of requests.
 Camp registrations are due May 15.
 If awarded camperships go unused for the current year, you will forfeit your campership.
-Information shared on this form is kept confidential.

 4-H Camp Ohio